devRasp/verbose/README.md

 # verbose
-This repo is for new learner.

-This repo explains use of GitHub to everyone. hello world
+This is my fresh start.
+I am glad to using this. i want to become a spftware developer.